-VDA4 Dental Assisting Clinical Level IV (full day, A Week, full year), 4.5 credits
+VDA4 Dental Assisting Clinical Level IV (full day, A Week, full year), 4.0 credits

 Program topics include ethics, Jurisprudence and the Health Information Portability and Accountability Act, dental radiography for both film and digital equipment, production and evaluation of dental radiographs, exposing radiographs on a mannequin, extra oral and digital radiography, dental office management and employment strategies.
-Qualified students receive Radiation Health and Safety Certification from the Dental Assisting National Board (DANB).
 Terms 3 and 4 include a clinical affiliation in local dental offices and cooperative education for eligible students.
 Students will take two full-mouth series of radiographs on patients while on Affiliation.
 Students earn certification from the American Red Cross in CPR/AED.